tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 optimization objectives and constraints and can be used to steer slice aggregate trafffic in the SR network.

-The SR policy can be instantiated with or without the IGP Flexible Algorithm feature.
-The slice aggregate traffic can be associated with a specific One or more slice policies can share an SR Flexible-Algorithm topology and optimization objective to steer slice aggregate traffic over the Flex-algo computed paths.

-Further details on how the slice policy modes presented in this document can be realized in an SR network are discussed in
+The SR policy can be instantiated with or without the IGP Flexible Algorithm (Flex-Algorithm) feature.
+It may be possible to dedicate a single SR Flex-Algorithm to compute and instantiate SR paths for one slice aggregate traffic.
+In this case, the SR Flex-Algorithm computed paths and Flex-Algorithm SR SIDs are not shared by other slice aggregates traffic.
+However, to allow for better scale, it may be desirable for multiple slice aggregates traffic to share the same SR Flex-Algorithm computed paths and SIDs.
+Further details on how the slice policy modes presented in this document can be realized in an SR network are discussed in {{!I-D.bestbar-spring-scalable-ns}}, and
-{{!I-D.bestbar-spring-scalable-ns}}, and {{!I-D.bestbar-lsr-spring-sa}}.
+{{!I-D.bestbar-lsr-spring-sa}}.

 # Slice Policy Protocol Extensions